I love my bread machine. I really do. Did I ever tell you my bread machine story?

 - Assemble the ingredients in the bread pan of your bread machine according to the manufacturer's instructions.
 Set on dough cycle.

-- Meanwhile line a baking sheet with parchment or a silpat mat.
+- Line a baking sheet with parchment or a silpat mat.

-- Once the machine beeps, turn the dough out onto a floured surface and divide into 16 portions.
+- When the dough is ready, turn it out onto a floured surface and divide into 16 portions.

 - Form each portion into a tight round and place them evenly spaced on the prepared baking sheet.
 Allow the rolls to rise for 30 minutes.